danitso/docker-control/README.md

 See the [Values](#values) section for a list of supported configuration values.

 **Note**: Changes to configuration values will first take effect once the Docker service is restarted.
-This command will not trigger a rstart as users may wish to delay this action.
+This command will not trigger a restart as users may wish to delay this action.

 #### reset